-When Hazel was only 8 days old, James St. Louis, MD, pediatric heart surgeon, repaired both heart defects in the same operation.
+When Hazel was only 8 days old, a Children’s Mercy pediatric heart surgeon, repaired both heart defects in the same operation.
 Following surgery, Hazel spent two weeks in the hospital’s Pediatric Intensive Care Unit, then transferred to 4 Sutherland for her last few days at Children’s Mercy.

 “Surprisingly, the biggest problem we had following surgery was getting Hazel to eat,” Leigh Anna said.
 “Otherwise, she recovered well, and it doesn’t look like she’ll need any other surgeries.”